What Is A Guest House? [Traveler’s Guide, FAQ]

 Who Regulates Guest Houses?

 In many countries, guest houses fall under the same classification as hotels, hostels, bed and breakfasts, etc. - as an accommodation/lodging business.
-In this way, local jurisdictions may regulate guest houses the same way they regulate those other businesses.
+In this way, local jurisdictions may regulate guest houses the same way they regulate those businesses.
 Regulations, requirements, zoning rules, permits and the ability to build and operate a guest house all depend on local law in that particular region or country.

 Where Are Guest Houses Most Popular?

 A guest house can be located anywhere.
 You can find them in cities and in fringe rural towns, near public transportation lines and in remote locales.
-I’ve found guest houses to be most popular in towns with unique architecture, such as in Berat, Albania and Ushguli, Georgia.
+I’ve found guest houses most popular in towns with unique architecture, such as in Berat, Albania and Ushguli, Georgia.
 Both of these towns have more guest houses than hotels (this is not uncommon in historic areas).

 Guest houses aren’t popular in some destinations, for various reasons.
 For example, in places where people come to “spend money” (like Dubai or Las Vegas), the typical visitor may be seeking luxury experiences and are only there for a few nights.
-These visitors may be less interested in learning about the local culture.
+Such visitors may be less interested in learning about the local culture.

 Are Guest Houses Popular In The USA?